 The NHS also provides psychological therapies for people experiencing stress, anxiety or depression.
 Please note this is separate from stammering therapy services.
 It is only available if you live in England and are registered with a GP.
 Visit the NHS website to find out more.

-You can do this through the Association of Speech and Language Therapists in Independent Practice (tel: 0203 002 3704).
+You can find a private speech & language therapist through the Association of Speech and Language Therapists in Independent Practice (tel: 0203 002 3704).
 It's important to find a therapist with experience of working with stammering by using the 'Advanced search'.

 The fee for an initial assessment is likely to be in the region of £85 to £120.
 Ongoing therapy sessions are likely to be in the region of £50 to £70 per session.